Tiran Porter

 Tiran Calvin Porter (born September 26, 1948) is an American bass and guitar player, vocalist and composer, best known as a member of The Doobie Brothers from 1972 to 1980 and 1987 to 1992.

 Biography

+Early life

-Porter graduated from Leuzinger High School in Lawndale, California in 1966.
+Born in Los Angeles, California, Porter graduated from Leuzinger High School in Lawndale, California, in 1966.

+He was playing in LA in a garage band called Six Penny Opera when he got the call to come up and play with the Doobie Bros.

+The Doobie Brothers

 He rose to fame as a member of the Doobie Brothers, replacing bassist Dave Shogren on their second album Toulouse Street in 1972.

 His vocals were mostly restricted to the background in the studio, although he wrote and sang "For Someone Special" (a tribute to ill bandleader Tom Johnston) on the album Takin' It To The Streets (1976) and the creatively syncopated "Need A Lady" on the album Livin' On The Fault Line (1977).
 In concert, Porter usually performed lead vocals on one or two songs.

-Porter's most notable contributions to the Doobie Brothers' sound were his busy and punchy bass lines; his distinctive tone permeates all of the band's classic compositions and hits.
-Often pictured with his trusty Alembic or Gibson basses during the seventies (usually with a Thunderbird or Ripper bass and earlier with an EB-0L), Porter played Fender instruments, most notably the Fender Jazz Bass, along with BC Rich Eagles and Rickenbackers.